samikshapandagle/Smart-Data-Analyzer/README.md

 ## 💡 Project Objective

-To simplify data analysis for users by providing an easy-to-use interface for cleaning and visualizing datasets without coding.
+To simplify data analysis for users by providing an easy-to-use interface for cleaning and visualising datasets without coding.

 ---